Ariel S. Leve

-Ariel S. Leve (born January 24, 1968) is an American author and award-winning journalist.
+Ariel S. Leve (born 1968) is an American author and award-winning journalist.
 She was a columnist for The Guardian and subsequently for the Sunday Times Magazine.
 Her memoir An Abbreviated Life was published by HarperCollins in 2016.

 Early life

 Ariel Leve was born in New York City and grew up with her mother, Sandra Hochman, a poet, in Manhattan.
 At age five she began traveling to Southeast Asia, where she spent part of the year living in Bangkok, Thailand, with her father.

 Career

-Leve was a senior writer for The London Sunday Times Magazine from 2003-2010.
-She has contributed frequently to The Guardian, and has written for The New York Times, The New York Times Book Review, Esquire Magazine, Vanity Fair Magazine, Men’s Journal, The Wall Street Journal Magazine, The Financial Times Magazine, The Sunday Telegraph Magazine, The Sunday Times Style Magazine, Marie Claire, Elle, Psychologies, Vogue (U.K.), Granta and others.
+Leve was a senior writer for The Sunday Times Magazine from 2003 to 2010.
+She has contributed frequently to The Guardian, and has written for The New York Times, The New York Times Book Review, Esquire, Vanity Fair, Men's Journal, The Financial Times Magazine, The Telegraph, Marie Claire, Vogue, Granta, Air Mail, Travel + Leisure and others.

-Leve has written a number of profiles and cover stories, including the June 2016 Esquire Magazine cover story on the actor Liev Schreiber.
-She has appeared as a guest on WTF with Marc Maron and given a TED talk on gaslighting.
+Leve has written a number of profiles and cover stories, including the June 2016 Esquire cover story on the actor Liev Schreiber and a feature profile of Gloria Steinem for Esquire.
+She has appeared as a guest on WTF with Marc Maron and given a TED talk on gaslighting that, as of June 2026, had received over 1.9 million views on YouTube.
+She has also written extensively on the subject for The Guardian.

+Leve co-wrote the episode "The World Is Mean Right Now" (Season 5, Episode 5) of the television series Better Things.

-From October 2005 to January 2010 Leve wrote the weekly humor column "Cassandra" for the Sunday Times Magazine.
+Leve wrote the weekly humour column "Cassandra" for the Sunday Times Magazine from 2005 to 2010.
 Prior to that, the column ran in The Guardian under the title "Half Empty".
-From 2010 - 2012 Leve wrote a monthly food column for Guardian called The Fussy Eater.
+From 2010 to 2012 Leve wrote a monthly food column for The Guardian called The Fussy Eater.